learninglab-dev/the-resources/data/work/mk/workbook.md

 ## TASKS
 - write up AFVS
+- - sort out task workflow (meta)
+- print things (like all the stills I edit)
+- script to get photos onto s3 and simultaneously slack and airtable (and prep for gallery display?)
+- troubleshoot 6D footage in rename script
+- need to do a deep dive on LR [metadata](https://helpx.adobe.com/lightroom-classic/help/metadata-basics-actions.html).
+What does it look like?
+What can we do with it?
+Can all of this be airtabled?
+- look at Jungin's doc on [montage](https://docs.google.com/document/d/10j-CGJxAibGosBJPzkijOmSXcKigFWGDZRiVBpcbZ8g/edit).
 - adobe creative accounts
 - assess PC inventory and begin new machine
 - story templates